GALLERY: Hornets unveil Spectrum Center renovation plans for 2025-2026 season

 $275M Spectrum Center upgrades include underground transit center

 “We are thrilled to share initial renovation plans with our guests, who have been top of mind at every stage throughout the reimagining process,” said Hornets Sports & Entertainment Executive Vice President & Spectrum Center General Manager Donna Julian.
-“We have always viewed Spectrum Center as an important community asset that brings people together and has tremendous economic impact for our city.
-Re!magine Spectrum Center touches nearly every aspect of the arena and allows us to remain the premier destination for sports and entertainment in the Carolinas, drawing more high-profile events and thus more patrons to Uptown Charlotte, positively benefitting nearby restaurants, bars, hotels and other local businesses.”
+“We have always viewed Spectrum Center as an important community asset that brings people together and has a tremendous economic impact for our city.
+Re!magine Spectrum Center touches nearly every aspect of the arena and allows us to remain the premier destination for sports and entertainment in the Carolinas.”

 Among the plans: